Charles Aznavour: Armenian activism

 Following the 1988 Armenian earthquake, Aznavour helped the country through his charity, Aznavour for Armenia.
 Together with his brother in-law and co-author Georges Garvarentz he wrote the song "Pour toi Arménie", which was performed by a group of famous French artists and topped the charts for eighteen weeks.
 There are squares named after him with his statues in central Yerevan on Abovyan Street, and in northern part of Gyumri, which saw the most lives lost in the earthquake.
-In 1995 Aznavour was appointed an Ambassador and Permanent Delegate of Armenia to UNESCO.
 Aznavour was a member of the Armenia Fund International Board of Trustees.
 The organization has rendered more than $150 million in humanitarian aid and infrastructure development assistance to Armenia since 1992.

 He was appointed as "Officier" (Officer) of the Légion d'honneur in 1997.

 In 2002, Aznavour appeared in director Atom Egoyan's film Ararat, about the genocide of Armenians in the Ottoman Empire in the early 20th century.

 In 2004, Aznavour received the title of National Hero of Armenia, Armenia's highest award.
 In 2005, he received the Ziad Karim's award.
 On 26 December 2008, President of Armenia Serzh Sargsyan signed a presidential decree for granting citizenship of Armenia to Aznavour whom he called a "prominent singer and public figure" and "a hero of the Armenian people".

 In 2011, the Charles Aznavour Museum opened in Yerevan.

 In April 2016, Aznavour visited Armenia to participate in the Aurora Prize Award ceremony.
 On 24 April, along with Serzh Sargsyan, the Catholicos of All Armenians, Garegin II and actor George Clooney, he laid flowers at the Armenian Genocide Memorial.

 In October 2016, Aznavour joined other prominent Armenians on calling the government of Armenia to adopt "new development strategies based on inclusiveness and collective action" and to create "an opportunity for the Armenian world to pivot toward a future of prosperity, to transform the post-Soviet Armenian Republic into a vibrant, modern, secure, peaceful and progressive homeland for a global nation."

-Along with holding the mostly ceremonial title of French ambassador-at-large to Armenia, Aznavour agreed to hold the position of Ambassador of Armenia to Switzerland on 12 February 2009:

-First I hesitated, as it is not an easy task.
-Then I thought that what is important for Armenia is important for us.
-I have accepted the proposal with love, happiness and feeling of deep dignityHe wrote a song about the Armenian genocide, entitled "Ils sont tombés" (known in English as "They fell").
+He wrote a song about the Armenian genocide, entitled "Ils sont tombés" (known in English as "They fell").

 Charles Aznavour and his son Nicolas Aznavour created Aznavour Foundation which aims to continue the educational, cultural and social projects started by the artist, as well as to preserve and promote the cultural and humanitarian heritage of Charles Aznavour who fought against any discrimination through his art and his global actions.